Tiddly Prints’ Privacy Promise

-INSERT BUSINESS NAME are dedicated to safeguarding your privacy online.
-We will only collect, store and use your personal information for specific purposes.
+Tiddly Prints are dedicated to safeguarding your privacy online.
+We will only collect, store and use your personal information for specific purposes as outlined below in accordance with GDPR.
 We use your personal information to support and develop our connection with you.
-We only share your personal data in accordance with the Data Protection Act 1998 and other appropriate laws.
+We will never share your personal data to 3rd parties unless required by law and your data is always protected.
 You may contact Tiddly Prints at any time with any privacy queries or concerns and to see the personal data you have given us and request modification.

-When you register on our website to purchase products, we ask for data such as your name, e-mail address, postal address, and contact details.
-Tiddly Prints keeps a record of this information.
+When you register on our website to purchase products, we ask for data such as your name, e-mail address, billing address, and contact details.
+Tiddly Prints keeps a record of this information for tax purposes and for ensuring we fulfil our contract with you.

-We keep a record of any orders you make from us so we can help to deal with any enquiries or problems you may have in the future, and also so we can ensure that any information that we send to you is appropriate.
+We keep a record of any orders you make from us, so we can help to deal with any enquiries or problems you may have in the future, and so we can ensure that any information that we send to you is appropriate.
+Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 We keep a record of any e-mail communication you send us, so we can track any problems or concerns you’ve had.